-On September 6, 2022, the Company announced that Barrick has selected six projects from the Barrick Alliance portfolio to continue as Included Projects in the Second Evaluation Phase.
-In addition, Barrick would be continuing their Initial Evaluation Phase on two projects and three project extensions that were added to the Barrick Alliance subsequent to its formation.
-The Company continues to provide full support and management of the Included Projects under the Barrick Alliance.
+On September 6, 2022, the Company announced that Barrick had selected six projects from the portfolio to continue within the Second Evaluation Phase (see detailed discussion of the Barrick Alliance below).
+In addition, Barrick will be continuing their Initial Evaluation Phase on two projects and three project extensions that were added to the Barrick Alliance following its formation.
+Barrick will continue to provide full support and management and sole fund all Barrick Alliance activities.
+To date, Barrick has funded a total of \$15,091,004 (US\$11,493,659).
+Barrick has not yet declared any project as a Designated Project.